 Follow forestry professionals as they discuss different climate-smart management for 3 typical forest stand types in our region.

-As climates in the Acadian Forest Region become generally warmer and wetter, so too do growing conditions for tree species.
+As climates in the Wabanaki-Acadian Forest Region become generally warmer and wetter, so too do growing conditions for tree species.
 Many cold-adapted boreal species will no longer find this region hospitable.
-As Acadian forests have been transformed to be more like the Boreal Forest, the Maritimes’ forests are less resilient to these changes and will suffer further.
-Community Forests International is working to manage Acadian forests to store more carbon and mitigate climate change, as well as restore climate change-resilient species to allow the Acadian Forest to better adapt to climate change.
+As the diverse Wabanaki-Acadian Forests have been transformed to be more like the Boreal Forest, the Maritimes’ forests are less resilient to these changes and will suffer further.
+Community Forests International is working to manage forests to store more carbon and mitigate climate change, as well as restore climate change-resilient species to allow the forest to better adapt to climate change.

 Our Forest Ecologist, Megan de Graaf, leads our climate-adaptive silviculture work.
 She works tirelessly with forestry professionals and organizations across New Brunswick to integrate climate adaptation into forest management.